dtwwwc1e/dw-git-novice-vscode/episodes/04-changes.md

 **Text editor in MS WIndows.**
 If you prefer to edit the file in Windows Explorer, you will use your text editor of choice.
 Please ensure the editor saves in text format only: Windows `Notepad` is a good choice, but not `Write`.
 Other options include `Notepad++` and `Sublime Text`.
 To check an editor works as required, save the file, then open it in VS Code.

-VS Code keeps track of changes in your repository.
+VS Code keeps track of changes in your repository, it tells us that it's noticed the new file.
 Here, the new file has a "U" on its right: both in the Primary Side Bar, and in the file tab.
-"U" indicates that this file is untracked.
-We want to have version control to track this file, we will do that later.
+"U" indicates that VS Code is not keeping track of this file.
+We want to have VS Code to track this file for changes: we will do that later.

 <img src="fig/04-a7-new-file-created.JPG" alt="04-a7-new-file-created" width=50%>